 You may feel more comfortable speaking with your own auto insurance company than the at-fault driver’s insurer.
 After all, you may have paid premiums to the insurance company for many years.
 It’s perfectly natural to assume that the insurance company is “on your side.”

 However, you should remember that you are still dealing with an insurance company.
 The insurer will still want to maximize its profits by paying as little as possible to resolve your claim or by paying you nothing at all.
 So, your own insurance company may try to engage in the same tactics as the other driver’s insurer.

 For this reason, even when you deal with your own insurance company, you should stay cautious.
-The best thing to do is to refer a claims adjuster from your insurance company to your lawyer at Michael P. Fleming & Associates, P.C.
+The best thing to do is to refer a claims adjuster from your insurance company to your lawyer at Fleming Law.
+Contact our Houston car wreck attorney today.